Four Colombian children found alive in jungle 40 days after plane crash

 BOGOTA: Four children from an Indigenous community in Colombia were found alive in the country's south on Friday (Jun 9) more than five weeks after the plane they were traveling in crashed in thick jungle, Colombia's President Gustavo Petro said.

-The children were rescued by the military near the border between Colombia's Caqueta and Guaviare provinces, close to where the small plane had crashed.
+The siblings were rescued by the military near the border between Colombia's Caqueta and Guaviare provinces, close to where the small plane had crashed.

 The plane - a Cessna 206 - was carrying seven people on a route between Araracuara, in Amazonas province, and San Jose del Guaviare, a city in Guaviare province, when it issued a mayday alert due to engine failure in the early hours of May 1.

-Three adults, including the pilot, died as a result of the crash and their bodies were found inside the plane.
-The four children, aged 13, 9 and 4, as well as a now 12-month-old baby, survived the impact.
+Three adults, including the pilot and the children's mother Magdalena Mucutuy, died as a result of the crash and their bodies were found inside the plane.
+The four siblings, aged 13, 9, 4, as well as a now 12-month-old baby, survived the impact.

+Narcizo Mucutuy, the grandfather of the three girls and one boy, told reporters he was delighted at the news of their rescue.

+"As the grandfather to my grandchildren who disappeared in the jungles of the Yari, at this moment I am very happy," he said.

 Photos shared by Colombia's military showed a group of soldiers with the four children in the middle of the jungle.